Yselessia/ao3_api/README.md

 # AO3 API

 My fork of wendytg's AO3 API [via ArmindoFlores, via yasha-259] with additions from vilyhrts, jtrainrva.
-See the bottom for a list of the things I changed.
+See Changes under Usage for my additions.

 ## Installation